riadath/obsidian_notes/database/keep_typing/I type.md

 **Primary/Clustering Index**: If the file containing the records is sequentially ordered a  primary index is an index whose search key also defines the sequential order of the file.

-**Secondary/Non Clustering Index**: Indices whose search key specifies an order different from the sequential order of the file are called secondary indices.
+**Secondary/Non Clustering Index**: Indices whose search key specifies an order different from the sequential order of the file are called secondary indices. *dis: impose a significant overhead on modification of the database*

-**Index-Sequential Files**: Files that are ordered sequentially on some search key and have a primary index on the search key
+**Index-Sequential Files**: Files that are ordered sequentially on some search key and have a primary index on the search key. *dis: performance degrades as the files grows.*

-**Dense Index**: a index record appears for every search key value in the file **Sparse Index**: index record appears for only some of the search key values
+**Dense Index**: a index record appears for every search key value in the file.
+Faster to locate files.
+**Sparse Index**: index record appears for only some of the search key values.
+Require less space.

-**Multilevel Index**: An index with two or more levels is called a multilevel index
+**Multilevel Index**: An index with two or more levels is called a multilevel index.
+Requires fewer I/O operations.

 **B+ Tree**: a type of index in the form of a balanced tree in which every path from the root to a leaf node is of the same length.
-Leaf contains between $ceil(n/2)$   and
+Leaf contains between $ceil(n/2)$   and $n$ children.
+Each leaf has between $ceil((n-1)/2)$ and $n-1$ values.  *dis: performance overhead on insertion*